Gauging tensor networks with belief propagation: Introduction

-Isometric gauges have been proposed for use on loopy tensor networks that reproduce many of the favorable properties of tensor network gauges on tree topologies \cite{Haghshenas2019, Soejima2020, Zaletel2020, Hyatt2020, Tepaske2021, Lin2022}, but their representational power and practical usage is still under investigation and in general they can only be obtained approximately with nonlocal gauge transformations.
+Isometric gauges have been proposed for use on loopy tensor networks that reproduce many of the favorable properties of tensor network gauges on tree topologies \cite{Haghshenas2019, Soejima2020, Zaletel2020, Hyatt2020, Tepaske2021, Lin2022}, but their representational power and practical usage is still under investigation and in general they can only be obtained approximately with non-local gauge transformations.
 Though they do not have all of the benefits of canonical forms on tree tensor networks, a number of local gauge transformations have been proposed for loopy tensor networks with various costs and benefits \cite{Jiang2008, Kalis2012, Ran2012, Lubasch2014a, Phien2015, Yang2017, Harada2018, Hauru2018, Evenbly2018, Acuaviva2022}.
 Local gauge transformations can provide a number of uses in tensor network algorithms: enabling effective truncation of the bond dimension by identifying the most important degrees of freedom \cite{Jiang2008, Shi2009, Corboz2010, Kalis2012, Ran2012, Evenbly2018}, improving the conditioning of solvers \cite{Lubasch2014a,Phien2015,Phien2015a}, enhancing the effectiveness of caching environments during optimization \cite{Phien2015, Phien2015a}, and improving analysis of scaling properties of tensor networks \cite{Guo2023}.
-A tensor network gauge that is commonly used for TPS/PEPS has been referred to as the `super-orthogonal' \cite{Ran2012} or `quasi-canonical' \cite{Kalis2012, Phien2015} gauge, and is a natural generalization of the `Vidal gauge' originally defined for MPS \cite{Vidal2003, Vidal2004, Vidal2007, Orus2008} and TTN \cite{Shi2006, Nagaj2008}.
-This gauge was originally proposed for the purpose of approximately truncating TPS/PEPS in a relatively cheap way, though potentially with a heavy approximation for networks that do not have tree-like correlations.
-It is the gauge implicitly used with the `simple update' algorithm \cite{Jiang2008, Shi2009, Corboz2010, Jahromi2019} for updating or evolving PEPS.
+A tensor network gauge that is commonly used for TPS/PEPS has been referred to as the `super-orthogonal' \cite{Ran2012} or `quasi-canonical' \cite{Kalis2012, Phien2015} gauge, and is a natural generalization of the `canonical form' or `Vidal gauge' originally defined for MPS \cite{Vidal2003, Vidal2004, Vidal2007, Orus2008} and TTN \cite{Shi2006, Nagaj2008}.
+In this work, we will refer to it as the `Vidal gauge' for both tree tensor networks and more general (loopy) tensor networks.
+The Vidal gauge for general tensor networks was originally proposed for the purpose of approximately truncating TPS/PEPS in a relatively cheap way, though potentially with a heavy approximation for networks that do not have tree-like correlations.
+It is the gauge implicitly used in the `simple update' algorithm \cite{Jiang2008, Shi2009, Corboz2010, Jahromi2019} for updating or evolving PEPS.
 Finding better gauges, as well as faster and more reliable methods for gauging TNs, is of utmost importance for improving the conditioning and reliability of tensor network truncation, optimization, and evolution methods --- thus expanding their use cases.